Luzkan/smells/content/smells/parallel-inheritance-hierarchies.md

 ## Parallel Inheritance Hierarchies

-This occurs when an inheritance tree depends on another inheritance tree by composition and to create a subclass for a class, one finds that he has to create a subclass for another class.
+This occurs when an inheritance tree depends on another inheritance tree by composition, and to create a subclass for a class, one finds that he has to make a subclass for another class.
 Fowler specified that this is a special case of [Shotgun Surgery](./shotgun-surgery.md) code smell.

 ### Causation

-This can happen naturally, when trying to model a problem in a domain.
-Problem arises, when these hierarchies are created artificially and unnecessarily (for example, by adding a standard prefix throughout the classes).
+This smell can happen naturally when trying to model a problem in a domain.
+The problem arises when these hierarchies are created artificially and unnecessarily (for example, by adding a standard prefix throughout the classes).

 ### Problems